code-kern-ai/automl-docker/README.md

 - (Optionally) test your model using a UI.

 ##  Set-up & Installation
 This repository uses various libraries, such as sklearn or our [embedders library](https://github.com/code-kern-ai/embedders).
+This guide also used the [clickbait_dataset](https://www.kaggle.com/datasets/amananandrai/clickbait-dataset) to illustrate how you could use the automl-tool.
+The dataset is small, easy to use and already included in this repository.
+To use the automl-tool, you could of course use any other dataset that contains textual, labeled data.
+Our tool currently supports only the .csv format.

 First, you can clone this repository to your local computer.
 To this by typing:
 ```